-- In July, the company completes its second financing round to raise SEK 40 million aimed at financing phase I studies for ACD855. - Preclinical testing of ACD855 ends in July. - IMPD (application to commence studies in humans) for the drug candidate ACD855 is submitted in October. - The company is listed on Nasdaq First North Premier Growth Market in November. - The necessary regulatory approvals to begin phase I studies for ACD855 are granted and the company begins dosing the first subjects in December.
+In July, the company completes its second financing round to raise SEK 40 million aimed at financing Phase I studies for ACD855.

+- IMPD (application to commence studies in humans) for the drug candidate ACD855 is submitted in October. - The company is listed on Nasdaq First North Premier Growth Market in November. - The necessary regulatory approvals to begin Phase I studies for ACD855 are granted and the company begins dosing the first subjects in December.

-- In March the company initiates a new drug project in the field of pain, TrkA-NAM. - In May the company chooses to refocus ACD855 from cognitive dysfunction to ocular indications and ACD856 becomes the primary drug candidate for cognitive dysfunction instead. - At the annual general meeting on May 22, the company resolves to issue a warrant program aimed at its Board of Directors. - In December the company obtains the necessary regulatory approvals to initiate the first clinical studies for the drug candidate ACD856 within the NeuroRestore platform.
+- In March the company initiates a new drug project in the field of pain, TrkA-NAM. - In May the company chooses to refocus ACD855 from cognitive dysfunction to ocular indications and ACD856 becomes the primary drug candidate for cognitive dysfunction instead. - In December the company obtains the necessary regulatory approvals to initiate the first clinical trials for the drug candidate ACD856 within the NeuroRestore platform.
 The company initiates the study shortly thereafter.

-- On January 7, the company in-licenses a new project, ACD440, which focuses on neuropathic pain and is in the clinical development phase. - Martin Jönsson takes over as Chief Executive Officer on January 8, 2020. - Johan Sandin takes over the position of Chief Scientific Officer in January, which enables him to dedicate all of his time to research and development. - Annigje van Es Johansson joins the management group in March as Head of Development & Chief Medical Officer and thereby steps down from the Board of Directors.
-This arrangement further strengthens the company in a period when it is developing and preparing to increase the number of clinical trials, in line with previously announced plans. - At the annual general meeting on May 20, the company resolves to issue a warrant program aimed at its Chief Executive Officer. - In June the company presents favorable data from the first clinical trial with ACD856, which showed that it has a good pharmacokinetic profile with a significantly shorter half-life in humans than its predecessor, ACD855, and that the candidate is suitable for further clinical development as oral treatment of conditions such as Alzheimer's disease. - In November the company receives approval from the regulatory authorities in Sweden to initiate a Phase I clinical trial with the drug candidate ACD856. - In December the company receives approval to initiate a phase lb clinical trial with ACD440 in neuropathic pain. - Favorable preclinical efficacy data for the pain project TrkA-NAM are obtained in December in an in vivo efficacy study. - The company initiates the preclinical development phase with the drug candidate ACD857 in December.
+- On January 7, the company in-licenses a new project, ACD440, which focuses on neuropathic pain and is in the clinical development phase. - Martin Jönsson takes over as Chief Executive Officer on January 8, 2020. - Johan Sandin takes over the position of Chief Scientific Officer in January, which enables him to dedicate all of his time to research and development. - In June the company presents favorable data from the first clinical trial with ACD856, which showed that it has a good pharmacokinetic profile with a significantly shorter half-life in humans than its predecessor, ACD855, and that the candidate is suitable for further clinical development as oral treatment of conditions such as Alzheimer's disease. - In November the company receives approval from the regulatory authorities in Sweden to initiate a Phase I clinical trial with the drug candidate ACD856.

+- In December the company receives approval to initiate a Phase Ib clinical trial with ACD440 in neuropathic pain. - Favorable preclinical efficacy data for the pain project TrkA-NAM are obtained in December in an in vivo efficacy study. - The company initiates the preclinical development phase with the drug candidate ACD857 in December.

-- In April, Associate Professor Märta Segerdahl Storck, MD/PhD, takes up the position of Chief Medical Officer (CMO). - In April, positive and significant efficacy data are obtained slightly ahead of plan from the company's Phase lb clinical trial with the drug candidate ACD440 for neuropathic pain.
-The drug candidate was also well tolerated as a topical treatment. - Eva Lilienberg was elected to serve on AlzeCure's Board of Directors at the Annual General Meeting in May.
-Eva further strengthens the company with her broad international regulatory and commercial experience. - In August, the company received approval from the Medical Products Agency to be able to give even higher doses of ACD856 in the Phase I clinical trial (single ascending dose, SAD).
+- In April, positive and significant efficacy data are obtained slightly ahead of plan from the company's Phase Ib clinical trial with the drug candidate ACD440 for neuropathic pain.
+The drug candidate was also well tolerated as a topical treatment. - In August, the company received approval from the Medical Products Agency to be able to give even higher doses of ACD856 in the Phase I clinical trial (single ascending dose, SAD).
 The approval is based on the good tolerability of the drug candidate, which enables higher doses to be tested. - In August, the company received approval from the regulatory authorities in Sweden to initiate a Phase I clinical trial (multiple ascending dose, MAD) for the drug candidate ACD856, with a focus on Alzheimer's disease. - In October, the first study participant in the company's Phase I clinical trial (MAD) received a dose of the drug candidate ACD856.